GlenKPeterson/Paguro/README.md

 Versions of them have been included in this project and modified to add type safety and implement different interfaces.
 These files are still derivative works under the EPL.

-Unless otherwise stated, the rest of this work is licensed under the Apache 2.0 license.
+Unless otherwise stated, the rest of this work may be licensed under EITHER the Eclipse 1.0 or the Apache 2.0.
+You get to choose!
-New contributions should be made under the Apache 2.0 license whenever practical.
+New contributions should be made under both licenses whenever practical.
-I believe it is more popular, clearer, and has been better tested in courts of law.
+I believe Apache is more popular, clearer, and has been better tested in courts of law.

 Hermit Crab Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)